vindolin/selecta/README.md

 $ sudo ln -s selecta.py /usr/bin/selecta
 ```

-Add this to your .bashrc to bind the command to [ALT]+e:
+Add this to your .bashrc to bind the command to ALT+e:

 ```
 bind '"\C-[e":"\C-a\C-kselecta <(history)\C-m"'